trevorld/dotaro.deck/README.md

 ### One double-nine set of dominoes

+* [Double-nine dominoes](https://www.pagat.com/domino/) features all 55 pairings of the numbers 0 to 9 (including pairing each number with itself).
 * Not only does each of the five number suits (ignoring light/dark distinctions) have exactly 11 cards but for this subset of cards each number suit equals the total number of pips on each card modulo 5.
-In particular a *necessary* condition that a card is a scoring card in games like Texas 42 is that the number suit is zero.
+In particular a *necessary* condition that a card is a scoring card in games like [Texas 42](https://www.pagat.com/domino/trick/42.html) is that the number suit is zero.

 ![](man/figures/README-double_nine-1.png)

 ### One set of Chinese dominoes

+* [Chinese dominoes](https://www.pagat.com/domino/chinese.html) has 32 combinations of throwing two d6 dice.